OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 > [!NOTE]
 > To install a version of Office that uses the Internet Explorer webview, see [Install a version of Office that uses Internet Explorer](#install-a-version-of-office-that-uses-internet-explorer).

+> [!NOTE]
+> If your add-in has an [Add-in Command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the F12 tools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.

 ## Debug a task pane add-in using the F12 tools

-Windows 10 and 11 include a web development tool called **F12** because it was originally launched by pressing F12 in Internet Explorer.
+Windows 10 and 11 include a web development tool called F12 because it was originally launched by pressing F12 in Internet Explorer.
 It is now an independent application that you can use to debug your add-in when it is running in the Internet Explorer webview control, Trident.
 The application is not available in earlier versions of Windows.

 The following are the instructions for debugging your add-in.
-If you just want to test the **F12** tools themselves, see [Example add-in to test the F12 tools](example-add-in-to-test-the-f12-tools).
+If you just want to test the F12 tools themselves, see [Example add-in to test the F12 tools](example-add-in-to-test-the-f12-tools).

 1. Run the add-in.
-2. Launch the **F12** development tools that corresponds to your version of Office:
+2. Launch the F12 development tools that corresponds to your version of Office:

    - For the 32-bit version of Office, use C:\Windows\System32\F12\IEChooser.exe
    - For the 64-bit version of Office, use C:\Windows\SysWOW64\F12\IEChooser.exe